M

 In the digital era, there’s access to more information than ever before.
 Information literacy asks individuals to critically examine and interpret the data put in front of them, including contextual information and its implications.

 To be literate in the 21st century means being able to decipher the constant barrage of input you receive through various forms of media.
-Being media literate means that students examine all forms of media through a critical lens.
+Digital literacy means that students examine all forms of media through a critical lens.
 Often, this begins with reading between the lines: How do I know that this source is credible?
 What biases are present in the information being presented?
 What is being omitted from the narrative, and what might the reasoning behind that be?
 Another component of media literacy is the recognition that there is great power and responsibility that comes with the use of different forms of media.
 Ultimately, you need to teach your students to be more critical consumers and producers of media.

 The ubiquity of technology in the 21st century necessitates technological proficiency or technology literacy.
 Individuals are tasked with examining how particular forms of technology function, and to what end.
 How might its efficiency be increased?
 What limitations does it demonstrate?
 How might one use this technology more effectively?